-Coincident Demand Savings (kW) Energy Savings (MWh) Annual Budget UCT RVT

-2,400 4,317 \$2,000,000 1.4 1.4

-• of energy efficient cor

-Other Benefits homebuyers.
-Educates buyers that DSM should be part of the equation

-when purchasing a new home.
+Coincident Demand Savings (kW) Energy Savings (MWh) Annual Budget UCT RVT 2,400 4,317 \$2,000,000 1.4 1.4 Other Benefits Drives adoption of energy efficient construction for all builders and homebuyers.
+Educates buyers that DSM should be part of the equation when purchasing a new home.